libby-wilson/beta_diversity_materials/libbywilson.md

 **Sketch:**
 <img src="sketch.jpg" alt="sketch_image" width="600"/>

+The raw data shown in Step 1 of the sketch above will be acquired from two fish gut microbial communities (one before and one after starvation).<sup>2</sup> These data will be formatted in a spreadsheet in which each community will have a list of Operational Taxonomic Units (OTUs/species) that are present.
+These taxonomic groups will be used in the calculation of the Jaccard index.

 **References:**
 1. Kumar, R., Eipers, P., Little, RB., et al., 2014.
 Getting started with microbiome analysis: sample acquisition to bioinformatics.
 Current protocols in human genetics, 82(18), pp. 1-29.
+2. Xia, J.H., Lin, G., Fu, G.H., et al., 2014.
+The intestinal microbiome of fish under starvation.
+BMC genomics, 15(1), pp. 266.